seek-ret/installation/docker/awscli.md

 Edit the awscli.env with the following values:

 _Bucket access parameters: (**or** use an IAM role **instead** - with AWS S3 buckets only)_
-- ACCESS_KEY            - HMAC key for target bucket, if not provided assuming aws role.
+- ACCESS_KEY            - Access Key ID for target S3 bucket, if not provided assuming aws role.
-- SECRET_ACCESS_KEY     - secret key for target bucket, if not provided assuming aws role.
+- SECRET_ACCESS_KEY     - Access Secret Key for target S3 bucket, if not provided assuming aws role.
 - WORKSPACE             - The target workspace in the Seekret app to send the traffic to.
 - BUCKET_NAME           - name of the target bucket to send the pcaps
 - BPF_FILTER (_optional_)           - port number and protocol type you want to sniff (e.g: tcp port 80)
-- ROTATION_SECONDS (_optional_)     - time interval to rotate pcap files by the sniffer
+- ROTATION_SECONDS (_optional_)     - time interval to rotate pcap files by the sniffer _(default 60 seconds)_
-- MAX_FILE_SIZE (_optional_)        - max size of the single pcap file
+- MAX_FILE_SIZE (_optional_)        - max size of the single pcap file in megabytes _(default 10 MB)_
 - DUMP_DIR (_optional_)             - local directory to temporary store pcap files
 - PREFIX (_optional_)               - prefix string to pcap file names
 - SERVICE_NAME (_optional_)         - The service name to which the traffic belongs